Security Engineering via Fleet

 How to setup Fleet and import queries for policies, detection and incident reponse.

 This blog is complimentary to the talk I did on MoneroTopia 26.
 Find the slides for the talk here.
+Watch my talk here.

-Running Fleet (osquery)
+Running Fleet

-• Easy and fast setup/enrollment
+• Easy and fast setup/enrollment for your servers and devices.

-• Real-time visibility into your endpoints
+• Real-time visibility into your endpoints.

-• SQL-based querying of system state
+• SQL-based querying of system state (osquery).

 Vulnerability Management